mkoertgen/3DShapeContexts/README.md

 # 3D Shape Matching with 3D Shape Contexts

-Accompanying source code for my ancient paper [3D Shape Matching with 3D Shape Contexts](http://cg.cs.uni-bonn.de/en/publications/paper-details/koertgen-2003-3d/).
+Accompanying source code for my 2003 paper [3D Shape Matching with 3D Shape Contexts](http://cg.cs.uni-bonn.de/en/publications/paper-details/koertgen-2003-3d/).
 For historical reasons i made the code freely available here on GitHub.
 I did some tweaks here and there to ensure it builds & runs fine with current compilers (VS2015 C++).
 Other than that the original source code from 2003 was not modified.